-- The surgeon attaches one end of health vein to an area of the heart above the blockage in the artery.
+- The surgeon attaches one end of the healthy vein to an area of the heart above the blockage in the artery.
 The other end is attached to an area of the coronary artery below where it is clogged.

-- What is challenging on the beating heart bypass surgery is that, it is difficult to sew on a beating heart.
-The surgeon uses a stabilization device to keep the heart steady and which makes possible working on it.
+- The difficulty with beating heart bypass surgery is that it is difficult to sew on a beating heart.
+To solve this, the surgeon uses a stabilization device to keep the heart steady and make it possible to work on it.

 What Happens After My Off-Pump Bypass Surgery?